cbonpolimi/Rdatascience/README.md

 But since it takes also meanFreq() value I had to filter the data excluding those that were Freq

-and in the ned I made another dataframe only for standard deviation
+and in the end I made another dataframe only for standard deviation

+And to create the new tidy data sets I use the aggregate function, while to write the document in txt the write.table function